shushkovsky/shushkovsky.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Studying computational biology at Carnegie Mellon University's School of Computer Science with a minor in Russian.
+I'm studying computational biology at Carnegie Mellon University's School of Computer Science with a minor in Russian Studies.
+I played collegiate soccer for CMU as a midfielder.